AoifeWM/mc-excercise/FUBAR.md

 This is what Ted and Alice did on Ted's computer, and we are just starting to get our flow going. main

+this is bob's feature branch that's gonna break the code because he forgot to pull first